wp-plugins/microblog-poster/readme.txt

 == Changelog ==

 = 1.3.2 (31-07-2013) =
-- Fixed critical error about a PHP warning produced by variable not being an array.
+- Fixed critical error about a PHP warning produced by a variable not being an array.
 Later that produces header already sent error.

 = 1.3.1 (20-07-2013) =
 - Added currently recommended way of authentication with bit.ly (oauth).